TechDufus/TravLang/manual/src/html_processing/README.md

 There are two different scripts, `process_manual.ml` and `process_api.ml`.
-The first one deals with all the chapters of the manual, while the latter deals with the api generated with `ocamldoc`.
+The first one deals with all the chapters of the manual, while the latter deals with the api generated with `travlangdoc`.
 They both use a common module `common.ml`.

 ## How to build